 However, the advice to shield is now paused in all four UK nations although in areas with lockdown the advice to shield may be reintroduced.

 It may be useful to read more about the Government’s guidance on social distancing for everyone in the UK.

 Reduce your risk of catching coronavirus when pregnant

 - Regularly wash your hands, use disposable tissues when coughing or sneezing and wear a face covering if you go out

 - Avoid contact with those showing symptoms such a high temperature and/or new continuous cough

-- Avoid non-essential use of public transport where possible
+- Stay at home as much as possible, avoiding non-essential use of public transport and working from home where possible

 - Use telephone or online services to contact your GP and other essential services